Black Betty

-"Black Betty" (Roud 11668) is a 20th-century African-American work song often credited to Huddie "Lead Belly" Ledbetter as the author, though the earliest recordings are not by him.
+"Black Betty" (Roud 11668) is a 20th-century African-American work song often credited to Huddie "Lead Belly" Ledbetter as the author, though the earliest recordings are by James "Iron Head" Baker and Moses "Clear Rock" Platt, not Lead Belly.
 Some sources say it is one of Lead Belly's many adaptations of earlier folk material.

 There are numerous recorded versions, including a cappella and folk.
 The song was eventually, with modified lyrics, remade as a rock song by the American band Ram Jam in 1977.
 Subsequent recordings, including hits by Tom Jones and Spiderbait, retain the structure of this version.

 Meaning and origin

 The origin and meaning of the lyrics are subject to debate.
 Historically, the "Black Betty" of the title may refer to the nickname given to a number of objects: a bottle of whiskey, a whip, or a penitentiary transfer wagon.
 However, in more modern song references, the term "Black Betty" alludes to a fast car or motorcycle.

-David Hackett Fischer, in his book Albion's Seed: Four British Folkways in America (Oxford University Press, 1989), states that "Black Betty" was a common term for a bottle of whisky in the borderlands between northern England and southern Scotland; it later became a euphemism in the backcountry areas of the eastern United States.
+David Hackett Fischer, in his book Albion's Seed: Four British Folkways in America (Oxford University Press, 1989), states that "Black Betty" was a common term for a bottle of whisky in the borderlands between Northern England and southern Scotland; it later became a euphemism in the backcountry areas of the eastern United States.
 In January 1736, Benjamin Franklin published The Drinker's Dictionary in the Pennsylvania Gazette offering 228 round-about phrases for being drunk.
 One of those phrases is "He's kiss'd black Betty."
 Other sources give the meaning of "Black Betty" in the United States (from at least 1827) as a liquor bottle.

 In Caldwells's Illustrated Combination Centennial Atlas of Washington Co.
 Pennsylvania of 1876, a short section describes wedding ceremonies and marriage customs, including a wedding tradition where two young men from the bridegroom procession were challenged to run for a bottle of whiskey.
 This challenge was usually given when the bridegroom party was about a mile from the destination-home where the ceremony was to be had.
 Upon securing the prize, referred to as "Black Betty", the winner of the race would bring the bottle back to the bridegroom and his party.
 The whiskey was offered to the bridegroom first and then successively to each of the groom's friends.

 John A. and Alan Lomax's 1934 book, American Ballads and Folk Songs describes the origins of "Black Betty":

 "Black Betty is not another Frankie, nor yet a two-timing woman that a man can moan his blues about.
 She is the whip that was and is used in some Southern prisons.
 A convict on the Darrington State Farm in Texas, where, by the way, whipping has been practically discontinued, laughed at Black Betty and mimicked her conversation in the following song."
 (In the text, the music notation and lyrics follow.)